common-badger/wanderlust/doc/_START_HERE.md

   "show me the spots I've visited"
   "bookmark this tour for later"
-  "mark this tour as thematically similar to that tour" "personal addendum of spots to an existing tour" "declare that a spot is a duplicate of another spot" "show me some tours with this spot in it"
+  "mark this tour as thematically similar to that tour" "add my personal addendum of spots to this tour" "declare that a spot is a duplicate of another spot" "show me some tours that contain this spot"